-In: addition to his Financial Management and treasury expertise, he brings strong analytical skills and an ability to move easily between bigger picture and detailed thinking.
-He has experienced different ways of working at Bromford, which has broadened his thinking both in terms organisational and Board operations.
+In addition to his Financial Management and treasury expertise, he brings strong analytical skills and an ability to move easily between bigger picture and detailed thinking.
+He has experienced different ways of working at Bromford, which has broadened his thinking both in terms of organisational and Board operations.

-John Cross (appointed December 2018)

-John has extensive senior level experience leading on the development of new affordable homes and has worked as a highly successful Chief Executive for several organisations including bpha.
+John Cross (appointed December 2018) John has extensive senior level experience leading on the development of new affordable homes and has worked as a highly successful Chief Executive for several organisations including bpha.
 He previously served as Chair of the National Housing Federation for three years.
 John will retire from the board in September 2020.

-Simon Gibbs (appointed September 2019) Simon has Board experience of both public and private companies across sectors including Property.
-Retail. and Media.
+Simon Gibbs (appointed September 2019)

+Simon has Board experience of both public and private companies across sectors including Property, Retail, and Media.
 He has executive experience over 25 years as a CEO/MD.
-He is a Chartered Accountant with investment banking experience specialist and has both Treasurv knowledge in Management and Property Development, most recently through his role at Curo.
+He is a Chartered Accountant with investment banking experience and has specialist knowledge in both Treasurv Management Property and Development, most recently through his role at Curo.